diegomelgoza/Python/README.md

 # Greet User
  - This program uses json.
 There are three different functions in this program.
 The main function, greet_user, will check to see if this is a returning user.
 If not we ask for their username and store it.

+ # Fizz Buzz
+- A program that prints the numbers from 1 to 100.
+But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
+For numbers which are multiples of both three and five print “FizzBuzz”.